Attainable forms of Assouad spectra: Introduction

 In \cref{s:forms}, we study the family of functions $\mathcal{A}_d$ (see \cref{d:ad}) which satisfy the bound \cref{e:assouad-upper-bd-intro} for some fixed $d\in\N$.
 This is the family which we will prove is the set of possible forms of Assouad spectra for subsets of $\R^d$.
 First, in \cref{p:a-props}, we establish a number of basic properties of such functions.
 The Assouad spectrum has been known to satisfy these properties, but here we only require the bound \cref{e:assouad-upper-bd-intro} and do not require any geometric properties of the Assouad spectrum itself.
 Then in \cref{ss:rate}, we establish the growth rate bounds and the corresponding Lipschitz constraints.

 Now, in \cref{s:class}, we prove \cref{it:assouad-char}.
-The general bound (a) implies (b) is standard, and follows by a straightforward covering argument: for completeness, we give the details in \cref{p:upper}.
-To see that (b) implies (a), we will construct a homogeneous Moran set with prescribed Assouad spectrum using the techniques from \cite{br2022}.
+The forward implication is standard, and follows by a straightforward covering argument: for completeness, we give the details in \cref{p:upper}.
+To see the reverse implication, we will construct a homogeneous Moran set with prescribed Assouad spectrum using the techniques from \cite{zbl:1509.28005}.
 This result is encapsulated in \cref{p:Moran-cnst}, where for a function satisfying certain derivative constraints, there exists a homogeneous Moran set such that the Assouad spectrum is given by a convenient formula.
 It then remains to choose such a function carefully, which is done in \cref{t:moran-exist}.
 In the remainder of the section, we construct families of monotonic and non-monotonic Assouad spectra in \cref{ss:non-mono-ex}, prove closure under suprema in \cref{ss:supr}, and complete the proof of \cref{ic:ua-char}.

 To conclude, we use the classification result to construct examples of sets with exceptional Assouad spectra.
 The result proving Hölder failure at 1 is described in \cref{ss:hol-failure}.
 Then in \cref{ss:non-mono-open} we use the general family of non-monotonic spectra from \cref{ss:non-mono-ex} to construct a set with Assouad spectra which is not monotonic on any open subset of $(0,1)$.